 South Hams District Council remains the only council in Devon to provide a garden waste service that is completely free of charge.
 The collection of garden waste is a non-statutory service, which means it is not one that the Council has to provide.

 Cllr Keith Baldry, Executive Member for Environment, said:"We haven't had a great set of options available to choose from, and we have chosen the best of the group.

 "I greatly regret that we have to suspend the garden waste service but the alternatives available would mean further disruption for our communities with impacts to their waste and recycling collections, which we're doing our very best to improve upon.

-"Officers have worked tirelessly, doing everything in their power to try and find a resolution and I'd like to thank and congratulate them for their hard work.
+"Officers have worked tirelessly, doing everything in their power to try to find a resolution and I'd like to thank and congratulate them for their hard work.
 They've been contacting neighbouring local authorities and private waste companies to see if they can provide us with help to collect a one-off garden waste collection.
 Unfortunately, all came back with a resounding no, due to their own driver shortages and backlogs.

 "I regret that we did not have time to write to all residents in August when we first suspended our service.
 We learnt from our mistake and this time, we will be writing a letter to every resident explaining the situation and offering our apologies.

 "I'd like to thank you, our residents, for your continued patience, we know it has been difficult, but please bear with us.
 I am proud of the relatively high recycling rates in South Hams and I want them to get better, not worse.
 In the meantime, please continue to home compost or take your garden waste to recycling centres."

 So, how do you recycle your green waste?

 - Compost your garden waste - here are some tips about how to compost.
 Please don't put garden waste in your refuse bin.